petk/php-build-system/docs/cmake/modules/PHP/Set.md

 Set a CACHE variable that depends on a set of conditions.

-In CMake there are 3 main ways to create non-internal cache variables that can be also customized using the `-D` command-line option, through CMake presets, or
+At the time of writing, there are 3 main ways in CMake to create non-internal cache variables that can be also customized from the outside using the `-D` command-line option, through CMake presets, or similar:
-similar:
 * `option()`
 * `set(<variable> <value> CACHE <type> <docstring>)`
 * `cmake_dependent_option()`